 It’s no secret that this tech industry in which we spend our working lives at Cogent suffers from a lack of gender diversity.
 Specifically, they’re just aren’t many women in engineering.
 The reasons for this have been written about extensively so, instead of adding to the lists of all the ways we should improve this gender balance, in a very Cogent way, we just went and did it.

-In September, we ran our first Cogent Kids’ Campus – an immersive whole-day workshop for girls in grades 5 and 6 – to show what working in software teams is really like.
+That’s why we started Cogent Kids’ Campus – an immersive whole-day workshop for girls in grades 5 and 6 – to show what working in software teams is really like.

 What is Cogent Kids’ Campus?

 Say, ‘Engineering’ to anyone and they’ll imagine industrialists making tunnels or building bridges.
 The label ‘Programmer’ evokes the nerdy, hoodie-wearing typist isolated in a dark garage hunched over a keyboard doing something sinister.

 The hypothesis for Cogent Kids’ Campus was simple.
 We believe that by showing young, curious females what a day-in-the-life of a software engineer (and team) looks like, we’ll destroy some stereotypes, dispel damaging myths, and spark some early interest in pursuing an interest (and maybe even a career) in software engineering.

 We’ve got a lot of very talented engineers at Cogent who are working on some wonderfully diverse and curly problems.
 They’re collaborating daily, using creativity and logic interchangeably, and making progress towards goals that impact the lives of people.
 This is the reality of software engineering that we want to show.
 And it’s easy, because we’re doing it everyday.